 xsd http://www.w3.org/2001/XMLSchema#

-These are used within this document as part of a compact IRI as a shorthand for the resulting IRI, such as dcterms:title used to represent http://purl.org/dc/terms/title.
+These are used within this document as part of a compact IRI as a shorthand for the resulting IRI, such as schema:url used to represent https://schema.org/url.

-A YAML-LD document complies with the YAML-LD JSON profile of this specification if it follows the normative statements from this specification and can be transformed into a JSON-LD representation, then back to a conforming YAML-LD document, without loss of semantic information.
+A YAML-LD document complies with the YAML-LD Basic profile of this specification if it follows the normative statements from this specification and can be transformed into a [[JSON-LD11]] representation, then back to a conforming YAML-LD document, without loss of semantic information.

 Basic Concepts